AzNOAOTares/antares-base/doc/source/index.rst

 A :py:class:`antares.alert.CameraAlert` has one to many :py:class:`antares.context.Context`.

-A :py:class:`antares.context.Context` has one to many :py:class:`antares.attribute.Attirbute`.
+A :py:class:`antares.context.Context` has one to many :py:class:`antares.attribute.Attribute`.

 *********************
 Rules & Constraints